 In 2009, 90 percent of people killed in bicycle accidents in this nation were not wearing bicycle helmets.
 And most fatal bike accidents involved a head injury.
 This is why cyclists should never ride without a helmet.

 If you have suffered a brain injury in Georgia on a bicycle, even if you were not wearing a helmet, you may have rights to financial compensation.
-Find out more about your rights from a skilled Peachtree City brain injury attorney at the Law Offices of Shane Smith today at 770.487.8999 for a free case consultation.
+Find out more about your rights from a skilled Peachtree City brain injury attorney at Shane Smith Law today at 770.487.8999 for a free case consultation.